coderdark/unit-test/README.md

 ## Test Coverage
 + Easy to get to 100%
 + Only counts the code that you test

+## Testing Playground Extension
+Chrome extension, it is like inspect element but provides the best possible selector for your selected element.
+It also provides a sample code to use it with `@testing-library`...example `screen.getRole`  - https://chromewebstore.google.com/detail/testing-playground/hejbmebodbijjdhflfknehhcgaklhano

 ## Run Test
 + `npm test` - runs all the test